-We operate in an area classed as Seriously Water Stressed by the Environment Agency.
-As such the Secretary of State can give permission for the introduction of compulsory metering in our customer supply area.
-However, given that none of our water resource zones are forecast to be in supply demand deficit over this period, meaning compulsory metering would not defer a new water resource scheme, we must seek our customer's approval for the introduction of compulsory metering.
+ESW operates in an area classed as Seriously Water Stressed by the Agency.
+As such the Defra Secretary of State can give permission for the introduction of compulsory metering in ESW's area.
+However, given that none of ESW's water resource zones are forecast to be in supply demand deficit over this period, meaning compulsory metering would not defer a new water resource scheme, ESW must seek its customer's approval for the introduction of compulsory metering.

-Most customers' perceptions of how beneficial having a meter would be for them depend on how much lower their bills would be as a result (CCWater, 2016a).
-Our 2010 metering research indicates that our customers are motivated to request a meter in the hope of saving money, by the recommendation of a family member or friend, or because we told them about the benefits.
-Customers can be disappointed if the efficiency measures they take after having a meter fitted are not enough to reduce their bill (CC Water, 2013).
-Customers want information about the fitting and billing process and the financial impact, tailored to the type of tariff they are currently on (CCWater, 2016a).
+Most customers' perceptions of how beneficial having a meter would be for them depend on how much lower their bills would be as a result (CCWater, 2016).
+ESW's 2010 metering research indicates that its customers are motivated to request a meter in the hope saving money, by the recommendation of a family member or friend, or because the Company told them about the benefits.
+Customers can be disappointed if the efficiency measures they take after having a meter fitted are not enough to reduce their bill (CCWater, 2013).
+Customers want information about the fitting and billing process and the financial impact, tailored to the type of tariff they are currently on (CCWater, 2016).
 A bill forecast helps customers to have realistic expectations of their new bill (CCWater, 2013).

-In water stressed areas where the first large scale universal metering programmes have been undertaken, most customers regarded universal metering as a progressive necessity, an efficient way to record usage, resulting in fair billing (CCWater, 2016a).
+In water stressed areas where the first large scale universal metering programmes have been undertaken, most customers regarded universal metering as a progressive necessity, an efficient way to record usage, resulting in fair billing (CCWater, 2016).
 Some also have a general sense that there would be a positive impact on the environment because of the water saved, but customers could not identify what these specific benefits would be (CCWater, 2013).